 This happens because we are by design adjusting our systems to reach our equilibrium that we are used to.
 When we take massive action, stepping outside our normal boundary, all our internal forces pull us back to our equilibrium.

 Almost all who have tried to make big changes in life must have experienced some of this.
 George Leonard says “Resistance is proportionate to the size and speed of the change, not to whether the change is a favorable or unfavorable one.”

 So what is the way out?
 How can we make big changes in life?

 Of course, change is possible any many people making big changes in their life.
 We have hundreds and thousands of inspiring stories around us.
 They are the example of positive change.

 Change is certain however to make it sustainable, we have to start small, take baby steps, get into a systematic approach.

 A big step with instant motivation is not sustainable most of the time.
 Therefore, taking one step at a time, going for small wins, making small-small changes break the equilibrium slowly and build new habits gradually.
 With these small changes, we establish a big change in life.

 So we have to develop a system, a path that teaches us or make way for small changes, small wins that’s sustainable and results in big change with time.
 For example, practicing gratitude, it’s such a subtle process that shows magical results once it becomes a part of your daily life.
-Because, with gradual practice, it become part of your daily life’s equilibrium at a natural pace.
+Because, with gradual practice, it becomes part of your daily life’s equilibrium at a natural pace.

 So change is a continuous process that requires daily efforts for a long period of time so that it slowly replace the old equilibrium of habits into a new equilibrium of winning habits.